International Trade Commission.

 (2) The probable future effect that ATPA will have on the U.S. economy generally and on domestic industries affected by the Act; and

-Notice of institution of the investigation and the schedule for such reports was published in the Federal Register of March 10, 1994 (59 FR 11308).
-The Commission's seventh annual report on ATPA, covering calendar year 1999, is to be submitted by October 2, 2000.
+Notice of institution of the investigation and the schedule for such reports under section 206 of ATPA was published in the Federal Register of March 10, 1994 (59 FR 11308).
+The eleventh report, covering calendar year 2004, is to be submitted by September 30, 2005.

 BILLING CODE 7020-02-P